Text-to-3D Generation using Jensen-Shannon Score Distillation: Comparison with Adversarial Score Distillation (ASD)

 While our log-odds classifier has a similar form to the discriminator in ASD, the fundamental difference between our method and ASD lies in the assumption of the discriminator.
 ASD follows the traditional adversarial training scheme with a trainable discriminator.
 Contrastively, our method assumes an \emph{optimal} discriminator so that our optimization only requires training the generator, making adversarial training no longer necessary.

 In Fig.~\ref{fig:divergence}, for a better comparison among the divergences, we plot different divergences on two probability distributions: $p = (a, 1-a)$ and $q = (1-a, a)$, where $a$ was linearly spaced between $0$ and $1$ with $100$ points.
-As can be seen, JSD and our approximated JSD are the lower-bound of other divergences.
+As can be seen, JSD and our approximated JSD are the lower bound of other divergences.